2013xile/blog/ckz0y59i102hzmjs1e740d9mh.md

 # Variadic arguments

-The function declared as follows:
+The function will be declared as follows:

 ```
 int printx(const char* fmt...);